cdonges/ddd-outback-2025/slidev/slides.md

 ---

 # MuleCache
-- An implementation of HbridCache
+- An implementation of HybridCache
 - Company hack-a-thon project
 - Adds distributed cache invalidation using Redis pub/sub
 - Created a logo, which is the hardest part of any project